Parks & Recreation Coalition of Brookhaven (PARC)

 Stormdrain Tagging - held throughout the city

-TIREd of this Garbage - canoe/kayak floats to pull tires from our watershed
+TIREd of this Garbage - canoe/kayak floats to pull tires - last Sat of each month

 We have three (3) canoes and a kayak